georgercarder/sudokugridgen/README.md

 ################################################
 # Use and Examples:
 #

+ B=buildAndFinalizeAllLimit(d,L) gives a list
+ B where each entry is a d^2xd^2 sudoku grid with entris from a set of symboles {1,2,...,d^2}
+ The limit is on the number of automorphism applied to the base grid.
+This limit is useful when d is 'big'.. i.e. >2.

+ B=buildAndFinalizeAllToFile(d) writes to file a list of d^2xd^2 sudoku grids with entries from the set of symbolds {1,2,...,d^2}
+ Writing to file is useful when d is >2.

  B=buildAndFinalizeAll(3) gives a list B where each entry is a distinct 9x9 sudoku grid with entries from set of symbols {1,2,..,9}